Prashant9683/Neelkanth/readme.md

 # Neelkanth

-A discord bot that allows tracks record of the status updates.
+A discord bot that allows us to track record of the status updates.

 ## Usage